Frequently Asked Questions

 Q: What scholarships and financial aid are available?

-Additional scholarships reserved for Dance majors are awarded after students have enrolled at UCI and have demonstrated their strong ability in academic courses and in performances.
+Additional scholarships designated for Dance majors are awarded after students have enrolled at UCI and demonstrated excellence in both academic coursework and performance.
+These awards recognize a range of strengths and contributions to the department and broader artistic community.

 Visit the UCI Financial Aid and Scholarships page for more information.